fdeblasio/pokeemerald-expansion/notes.md

 ### Pokémon
 - Eventually remove RSE and/or BDSP teachable moves?
 - Give Espeon Power Gem on level up or evolution?
-- Add in Cursola/Alolan Ninetales/Dragalge in postgame since Elite Four rematches have them?
 - Give Zapdos, Tapu Koko, and Kilowattrel Bolt Beak?
 - For Egg Groups that share names with types, give moves of that type to Pokémon not of that type in the egg group
     - Egg moves since egg group?